daudix/daudix.one/content/100daystooffload/index.md

 [extra]
 styles = ["100daystooffload/style.css"]
 posts = [
-  { date = "2025-01-07", title = "Journal IRL", description = "My new, purplest journal.", url = "https://daudix.neocities.org/journal/journal-irl/", journal = true },
+  { date = "2025-01-11", title = "Merging Lanes", description = "Alt account was a good idea on the surface, but not in practice.", url = "http://daudix.one/blog/merging-lanes/" }, { date = "2025-01-07", title = "Journal IRL", description = "My new, purplest journal.", url = "https://daudix.neocities.org/journal/journal-irl/", journal = true },
   { date = "2024-12-14", title = "My Blog Workflow", description = "My entire blogging workflow, from A to Я.", url = "https://daudix.one/blog/my-blog-workflow/" },
   { date = "2024-12-07", title = "On Move to Vercel", description = "How and why I’ve moved this site away from Codeberg Pages.", url = "https://daudix.one/blog/moving-to-vercel/" },